Tel: 0113 843 4388

 Find out more about our online therapy options here.

-We offer a range of face to face-to-face classes and workshops that you can book onto directly, without having to complete an assessment.
-Please find out more here
+We offer a range of face to face-to-face classes and one-off sessions that you can book onto directly, without having to complete an assessment.
+Please find out more here.

 Our Talking Therapies